Abdalrahman-Alhamod/Tree-Algorithms/README.md

-# TreesAlgorithms
+# TreeAlgorithms

-The TreesAlgorithms project is a Java-based repository that provides implementations of various tree data structures and algorithms.
+The TreeAlgorithms project is a Java-based repository that provides implementations of various tree data structures and algorithms.
 It offers a collection of classes for building, manipulating, and traversing trees, as well as performing operations specific to different types of trees.

 ## Table of Contents
 - [Introduction](#introduction)